07 May 2018

 Originally published in the Australian Banking & Finance Law Bulletin March 2018 (Vol 34 No 1), this article offers an analysis of a recent decision in the Supreme Court of South Australia, which involved a priority contest that turned on the construction of s 62 of the Personal Property Securities Act 2009 (Cth) (PPSA).

 The judgment in the case in question, Allied Distribution Finance Pty Ltd v Samwise Holdings Pty Ltd SASC 163, provides clarity with respect to the meaning of when ‘a grantor obtains possession’ for the purposes of s 62(2)(b)(i) of the PPSA.

-Click the DOWNLOAD button above to view the article in full.
+Click the DOWNLOAD button to the right to view the article in full.

 The content of this publication is for reference purposes only.
 It is current at the date of publication.
 This content does not constitute legal advice and should not be relied upon as such.
 Legal advice about your specific circumstances should always be obtained before taking any action based on this publication.